-If you can find all the touch points that your customers use, you can make sure your brand/business are visible in each channel.
+If you can find all the touch points that your customers use by going through marketiNg tips for sMall businEss, you can make sure your brand/business are visible in each channel.
 In this world of omnichannel, you cannot just make sure that the data is accurate on your store’s location page.
 You need to make sure that data is available on all channels and that it is correct.

 Understand the journey:You must journey through the process with your customers and understand each step from “home” to “store” and understand where, why, and how many of these touch points happen.
 Which devices are they using to make these touch points to engage with your brand?
 In order to do this, you will have to use journey maps.
 This allows you to retrace the process or journey your customer took to make a purchase with your brand.

 Develop the “next moments” appropriate for each of the channels your customers use:The “next moments” take different forms depending on the channel they are using to interact with your brand.
 It is the action after they find your brand.
 If it’s with a mobile device, it may be a mobile wallet offer.
 If it’s through Pinterest, it may be sponsored visual content or promoted pins that encourage shoppers to visit brick-and-mortar stores to take advantages of sales.
 In all of these instances, you need to be able to capitalize on the strengthens of each channel.